Saturday, April 11, 2020

 COVID 19 has decimated the world

-Like Belgium, Italy, and Spain, the deadly coronavirus impact has changed lives, shut down businesses and laid-off many workers, monopolizing political debate in the United Kingdom from the time the disease emerged.
+Like Belgium, Italy, and Spain, the deadly coronavirus impact has changed lives, shut down businesses, and laid off many workers, monopolizing political debate in the United Kingdom from the time the disease emerged.

-The Prime Minister contracted the disease on the evening of April 5, forcing him to be hospitalized on which the Queen, Elizabeth II, also spoke to the nation.
+The Prime Minister contracted the disease on the evening of April 5, forcing him to be hospitalized, on which the Queen, Elizabeth II, also spoke to the nation.

 To observe how the British opinion has evolved on the emergency and who is managing it, two opinion polls were compared to deal with this issue in depth.